Board Responsibility & Liability

 & ESG)

-percent of cybersecurity professionals consider recruiting and hiring new
+- 76% of cybersecurity professionals consider recruiting and hiring new

 employees difficult.
 (ISSA